menu

 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Middleton City Center neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-American households most often have a car, and regularly they have two or three.
-But households in the Middleton City Center neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Middleton City Center neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 37.7% of the households here have four, five, or more cars.
 That is more cars per household than in 97.4% of the neighborhoods in the nation.

 Did you know that the Middleton City Center neighborhood has more Danish and Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.3% of this neighborhood's residents have Danish ancestry and 1.7% have Canadian ancestry.